Skip to main content

 MemoryTotal usage (%)Total memory usage over time

-MemoryUsage by type (Bytes)Memory usage per type over time
+MemoryUsage by type (Bytes)Memory usage by type over time

-FilesystemTotal usage (Bytes)Total filesystem usage in bytes over time
+FileSystemTotal usage (Bytes)Total file system usage over time

 View instance logs